-Moreover, our heterogenous agents model implies that, at the household level, the degree of home country bias should increase (and portfolio diversification decrease) in the labor income to financial wealth ratio-and this is exactly the novel empirical stylized fact that we uncover in the U.S. Survey of Consumer Finances data.
+Moreover, our heterogenous agents model implies that, at the household level, the degree of home country bias should increase, and portfolio diversification decrease, in the labor income to financial wealth ratio-and these are exactly the novel empirical stylized facts that we uncover in the 1992-2013 U.S. Survey of Consumer Finances data.